 “But we train our people”

-As you should.
-But it’s not enough.
-In OSHA’s fatality reports for 2012, between 12/14/11 and 3/5/12, there were 16 forklift related deaths.
-Most years there is a death every three days, and many others suffer serious injuries.
-If you have forklifts, their safety should always be a primary, ongoing concern.
+As you should, but it’s not enough.
+Most years there is a death every three days, and tens of thousands suffer serious injuries.
+If you have forklifts, pedestrian safety should always be a primary, ongoing concern.

 The odds aren’t in your favor if you aren’t proactive.

 Workers in mixed traffic areas should observe a single-bay rule.
 If an order picking employee is at a bay working, then the floor from the front of that bay to the next aisle is exclusively his.
 Forklifts shouldn’t be working in or traveling through that space (the same rule applies for the forklift; if it is there first, pedestrians cannot enter the space).
 If a walkie is working a bay, pedestrians and other vehicles should stay clear of it.
 Pedestrians and forklifts should not come within ten feet of each other while working – not behind, not beside, not in front.